JWStarkie/PurviewAccelerator/README.md

 - Creates ADF and associates the instance to Purview
 - Sets up and triggers a copy activity pipeline between the Blob storage and ADLS gen2 accounts
 - Pushes the associated lineage from ADF to Purview

+## notes
+need  to run below command in windows powershell prior to running the script Install-Module AzureAD